 About

-Yasmin Hayat (b.1990) is a British-Syrian artist who studied painting at Central Saint Martins (University of Arts London) before specialising in the arts of the SWANA region at the Prince's Foundation School of Traditional Arts.
-After graduating with distinction in geometry and miniature painting, Yasmin developed a language of painting which is derived from an old Arabic style and incorporates contemporary Western and Indo-Persian techniques.
-Her work is a considered blend of Eastern and Western methodology which she uses to explore themes of migration, heritage, and memory.
-In 2018, Yasmin was awarded the Kairos prize by His Royal Highness, King Charles and Professor Keith Critchlow for her paintings which preserve and celebrate traditional art practices and techniques.
+Yasmin Hayat (b.
+1990) is a British–Syrian artist whose practice bridges traditional and contemporary painting.
+She studied at Central Saint Martins (University of the Arts London) and later specialised in the arts of the SWANA region at the King's Foundation School of Traditional Arts, graduating with distinction in Geometry and Miniature Painting.
+Drawing on historic Arabic manuscript traditions and integrating Western and Indo-Persian techniques, Hayat has developed a refined visual language through which she explores migration, belonging, heritage, and memory.
+In 2018, she received the Kairos Prize from His Majesty King Charles III and Professor Keith Critchlow for her contribution to the preservation and renewal of traditional art forms.
+Her work forms part of the permanent, public collections at the Aga Khan Gallery and the Sarmaya Institute.

-Yasmin Hayat has led workshops and masterclasses at prestigious institutions worldwide including the British Museum, the Victoria & Albert Museum, the Watts Gallery, Amateo (The European Network for Cultural Activities), The British Arts Council, the National Trust, The Princes Foundation and at the Al Burda Festival in Abu Dhabi.
-She has collaborated with high end interior design company Soane Britain and with architectural firm Own Lonon, where her work used throughout the interior of the Michelin Bib recommended Imad's Syrian Kitchen.
+Beyond her studio practice, Yasmin has led workshops and masterclasses at prestigious institutions worldwide, including the British Museum, the Victoria & Albert Museum, Watts Gallery, Amateo (The European Network for Cultural Activities), the British Arts Council, the National Trust, the Prince’s Foundation, and the Al Burda Festival in Abu Dhabi.
+She has collaborated with high-end interior design company Soane Britain and architectural firm Own London, with her work featured throughout the interior of the Michelin Bib Gourmand-recommended Imad’s Syrian Kitchen.

 Awards